 The name Haddoh is an old Anglo-Saxon name.
 It comes from when a family lived near Hadlow, a place-name found in Kent and the West Riding of Yorkshire.
 The place-name Hadlow is derived from the Old English elements hæth, which meant heather, and hlaw, which meant small hill.
 The place-name as a whole means "small hill where the heather grows."
 The original bearers of the name probably lived on or near such a hill.

 Early Origins of the Haddoh family

+The surname Haddoh was first found in Kent at Hadlow, a village in the Medway valley, near Tonbridge which dates back to the Domesday Book where it was listed as Haslow and was held by Richard de Tonebridge.
+By 1235, the village was known as Hadlou.
 Hadlow Castle was built in the late 1780s and is now listed as a Grade I listed country house and tower.
 Hadlow Tower, known locally as May's Folly, is a Victorian Gothic tower, and one of the largest in Britain.

 Early History of the Haddoh family

 This web page shows only a small excerpt of our Haddoh research.
 Another 101 words (7 lines of text) covering the years 108 and 1086 are included under the topic Early Haddoh History in all our PDF Extended History products and printed products wherever possible.

 Haddoh Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Haddoh were recorded, including Hadlow, Hadlo, Hadelow, Hadloe, Hadllow, Hadlowe, Hadlough and many more.

 Early Notables of the Haddoh family (pre 1700)

 More information is included under the topic Early Haddoh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haddoh family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Haddoh family emigrate to North America: Edea Hadelow, who came to Maryland in 1666 and Thomas Hadloe, also to Maryland, in 1667.